-The discount is a function of the view of the of the of the inve stment portfolio and it's of underlying investments (or even a premium) will be shown when inve to undergo some corporate activity such as a 0 Some investment trusts have a shareholders. date at which the trust wi ll be wound up and assets returned to - s are trading at £2.30.
-The NAV per share is £2. which is 15% of the underlying
+The discount is a function of theview of theof theof the investment portfolio and it'sof underlying investments date at which the trust will be wound up and assets returned to

+A discount (or even a premium) will be shown when investment trusts are nearing their or are about to undergo some corporate activity such as a or a takeover.

+Some investment trusts have a shareholders.

+Example: ABC Investment Trust shares are trading at £2.30.
+The NAV per share is £2.00.
+ABC Investment Trust shares are trading at a which is 15% of the underlying .